hofk/THREEf.js/README.md

 	withTop,		// with a top
 	withBottom,		// with a bottom
-	waffled,		// four faces / segment, with center vertex style,			// 'map', 'cover', 'complete'
+	waffled,		// four faces / segment, with center vertex quadLine,		// separate quad line, only aviable when circular open quadColor,		// color of quad line
+	style,			// 'map', 'cover', 'complete'

 		// functions: u,v and result normally 0 ..
 1, otherwise specific / interesting results!